efkanator/Barony/Spelunking for Trouble/readme.txt

 Name:			Spelunking for Trouble
 Short:			SFT
-Version: 		0.0.5
+Version: 		0.0.6
-Stages:		        3, counting the start stage
+Stages:		        4, counting the start stage
-Modules:                17
+Modules:                30
 Created by: 	        KinGQII
 Edited by: 		-

 Hey, let's have this said before anything.
 Thank YOU, for downloading my map pack.
 Really.
+Tipping my hat to you.
+Right now.
+There we go, my hat is tipped.